Our Major Donors

 - Estate Late James Hoadley

 The National Foundation for Medical Research and Innovation has a long, rich history, having been established in 1977 on the initiative of the late Dr Frank Ritchie, who had a number of patients wishing to donate to medical research and for the capital to be preserved in perpetuity.
-Over the course of the years, we have been graced by the vision, foresight and commitment to the Foundation from our past Trustees who have served on our Board, including:
+Over the course of the years, we have been graced by the vision, foresight and commitment to the Foundation from our past Directors who have served on our Board, including:

 |Sir Peter Abeles Founding Chairman||1979-1982|

 |Dr HH Spiegel||1979-1982|

 |Mr RH Minter Former Chairman||1987-1999|